ragavvenkatesan/HandCricket/README.md

 The game begins with two players, one taking the role of a batsman and the other, the bowler.
 Each player shows an action between 0 - 6, 0 being represented by a fist (think rock), 1, 2,
-etc. with as many fingers shown (expect 1 with the thumb).
-The thumb alone being shown, represents 6.
+etc. with as many fingers shown (excluding 1 with the thumb).
+The thumb being shown by itself is not a 1 but, represents 6.
 The batsman will draw any of these numbers and a score equivalent of the number will be added as runs.
 If the batsman were to show 0, the number shown by the bowler, will be added as runs.
 If the batsman and the bowler show the same number, the batsman is out.

 The batsman's job is to score as much runs as possible.
 Once the batsman is out, the players change roles and the inning is considered to have ended.
 It is now the task of the second inning